chen4578/Open-Project-Space-OPS-/README.md

 # Open Project Space (OPS)

 This repository contains the projects I completed in OPS, a branch of the Institute of Electrical and Electronics Engineers (IEEE) at UCLA.
-Such projects provided electrical foundations including breadboarding, circuit design and analysis, and Arduino.
+Such projects provided electrical foundations, including breadboarding, circuit design and analysis, and Arduino.

 ## Project Overviews